 Medicare is split into four parts:

 The monthly premium associated with Part B is set according to income level, although most people will pay a standard monthly premium amount and a small yearly deductible.
-Individuals who have an annual income greater than $85,000 and couples who have a joint annual income greater than $170,000 will have an extra charge added to their premium due to their high income level.
+Individuals and couples who have an annual income greater than their corresponding thresholds will have an extra charge added to their premium due to their high income level.
 Parts C and D are provided via private insurance companies so the monthly premiums of these policies depend on the extent of their coverage and can vary between companies.